Technoman-tech/summitsuppliesandsales/README.md

 <div class="policy-section" id="terms">
     <h2>Terms & Conditions</h2>
     <p>Welcome to Summit Supplies & Sales.
-By accessing our website, you agree to comply with our terms.
-Products are offered as-is, and prices may change without notice.</p>
+By accessing our website, you agree to comply with our terms.</p>
 </div>

 <div class="policy-section" id="privacy">